 The Foundation Annual Program Grant Process

-The Foundation for Bluegrass Music recognizes the need for flexibility in addressing needs and opportunities.
-In evaluating applications the Foundation for Bluegrass Music gives consideration to the following factors, among others:
+In evaluating applications for an annual grant, the Foundation for Bluegrass Music gives consideration to the following factors, among others:

 - Does the program or project directly involve bluegrass music?